 We can provide a provisioning list from which you will chose your groceries and beverages.
 It will be delivered on board, upon your arrival, Payment can be made at the base, by CC.
 Please provision everything, cleaning supplies, paper products etc. The boat is delivered with nothing on board (unless you have a hostess and have chosen the full board option) for hygienic and cleanliness reasons.

 IS THERE A BARBECUE GRILL ON BOARD?

 Our boats have either a charcoal or a gaz barbecue.
 Please state your preference upon booking.

-WHAT ABOUT CELL PHONES ?
+WHAT ABOUT CELL PHONES?

 Telephone communications are very expensive in Polynesia.
 As you would probably need to call the restaurants and excursions companies during your cruise, we suggest that you buy a local chip « vini » (sold at the base or at any post office along the way) to be inserted in your own cell phone.
 We rent cell phones at the base.
 If you wish to leave a contact to your family, we can pre book a telephone number before your arrival.

-WHAT ABOUT INTERNET ?
+WHAT ABOUT INTERNET ON BOARD?

-WHAT ABOUT FISHING ?
+WHAT ABOUT FISHING?

 Fishing lines are sold at the base.